Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 Desktop browser plugins can be used to track browsing history (possible for both Chrome and Firefox).
 Using Google Sync, or other types of syncronisation, the mobile history can be exported to Desktop.
 Facebook: turn off in-app browsing => request browser history > possible in full FB app, not in FBlite, but does not seem to sync consistently (perhaps only after 5 seconds of viewing, which might even be a good thing) > what happens after update? > disable automatic updates? > FB also has a Download your information option (which includes advertisers_you've_interacted_with).

-Comment by Vincent: I have move the 'create our own browser' option below, because it seems an alternative method, by which it is easier to also evaluate it separately.
-Further, I have renamed it as 'Create own browser, e.g. via Chrome custom tabs' to make it a bit more specific (please correct me if I misunderstood something).
+*Comment by Vincent: I have moved the 'create our own browser' option down, because it seems an alternative method, by which it is easier to also evaluate it separately.
+Further, I have renamed it as 'Create own browser, e.g. via Chrome custom tabs' to make it a bit more specific (please correct me if I misunderstood something).*

  - [Download Chrome settings](https://android.stackexchange.com/questions/117288/how-can-i-find-my-chrome-bookmarks-from-windows/117334).
  - [Google MyActivity](https://myactivity.google.com/myactivity).